One of the world’s mightiest supercomputers, LUMI, will lift European research and competitiveness to a new level

-LUMI is a unique European supercomputer endeavor, Norway including nine partner European countries and the EuroHPC Joint Undertaking (EuroHPC JU) investing in one joint system.
+LUMI is a unique European supercomputer endeavour, Norway including nine partner European countries and the EuroHPC Joint Undertaking (EuroHPC JU) investing in one joint system.
 It is set to boost research, employment and competitiveness throughout Europe.
-The procurement process of LUMI is now complete, and the system supplier is Hewlett Packard Enterprise (HPE), providing a HPE Cray EX supercomputer with next generation AMD EPYC™ CPUs and AMD Instinct™ GPUs.
+The procurement process of LUMI is now complete, and the system supplier is Hewlett Packard Enterprise (HPE), providing an HPE Cray EX supercomputer with next-generation AMD EPYC™ CPUs and AMD Instinct™ GPUs.
 In addition to the remarkable computing power, LUMI is also one of the world’s most advanced platforms for artificial intelligence (AI) and it will be one of the world’s best known scientific instruments throughout its lifetime.

-- "We are committed to supporting the European High Performance Computing Joint Undertaking (EuroHPC JU) to seize opportunities in next-generation supercomputing and bolster R&D in science, advance innovation and unlock economic growth.
-We are honored to continue collaborating with EuroHPC JU, and through our partnership with AMD, build one of the world’s fastest pre-exascale supercomputers for Europe.”, says Peter Ungaro, senior vice president and general manager, high-performance computing (HPC) and mission critical solutions (MCS), HPE.
+- "We are committed to supporting the European High-Performance Computing Joint Undertaking (EuroHPC JU) to seize opportunities in next-generation supercomputing and bolster R&D in science, advance innovation and unlock economic growth.
+We are honoured to continue collaborating with EuroHPC JU, and through our partnership with AMD, build one of the world’s fastest pre-exascale supercomputers for Europe.”, says Peter Ungaro, senior vice president and general manager, high-performance computing (HPC) and mission-critical solutions (MCS), HPE.

-- "The reliability of CSC and Finland made the European Commission and ten partner countries to invest in one pan-European high-performance computing and data management infrastructure in Finland.
-We have to keep up the excellent collaboration in order to maximize this investment to benefit society on a larger scale", says Permanent Secretary Anita Lehikoinen from Ministry of Education and Culture, Finland
+- "The reliability of CSC and Finland made the European Commission and ten partner countries invest in one pan-European high-performance computing and data management infrastructure in Finland.
+We have to keep up the excellent collaboration to maximize this investment to benefit society on a larger scale", says Permanent Secretary Anita Lehikoinen from the Ministry of Education and Culture, Finland

-LUMI is an investment of over 200 million euros, covering the whole lifecycle of the system.
+LUMI is an investment of over 200 million Euros, covering the whole lifecycle of the system.
 It will lift Europe to the forefront of high-performance computing (HPC) and research.
 Exploiting the potential of the data economy is a crucial factor for Europe’s competitiveness.
-The investment will make CSC’s data center one of the world’s largest players in the field of HPC.
+The investment will make CSC’s data centre one of the world’s largest players in the field of HPC.

 The uptake of HPC will increase the competitiveness of small and medium-sized enterprises (SMEs) in Europe remarkably.
 Up to one-fifth of LUMI’s resources will be available for industry and SMEs.